EMOD-Hub/EMOD-Generic-Scripts/README.md

 To build the documentation locally, do the following:

-1. Create and activate a venv.
+1. Create and activate a virtual environment.

 2. Navigate to the root directory of the repo and enter the following